 Van Arsdell's lasted for almost 9 years.
 Its morphed into Home Base Liquidators in 1981.
 In 1983, a face lift of the exterior of APACHE PLAZA commenced, which replaced much of its early '60s, "space age" architecture.
 The renovation was almost finished by April 26, 1984, when a tornado damaged the southern end of the mall.
 The exposed areas were further impaired by a severe snowstorm, which occurred soon after.
 The center was closed for 7 months, while 6 million dollars worth of repairs could be completed.

-The dire situation at APACHE PLAZA was exacerbated by the late 1993 shutterings of J.C.
+The dire situation was exacerbated by the late 1993 shutterings of J.C.
 Penney and Woolworth's.
 With these store spaces empty, it was decided to tear down the northern fifth of the mall.
 A (76,000 square foot) Cub Foods was built as a "shadow anchor" and opened for business in April 1997.
-Unfortunately, the mall remained in a downward spiral.
+Unfortunately, the mall continued on a downward spiral.

 Sources: